 Head of Fifths: Dr Stewart Hayes email@example.com

 Sixth Form Curriculum

 There are two very important features of Sixth Form education at King’s: the opportunity for breadth as well as depth, and a willingness to be as flexible as possible.
 We recognise that there are many different pathways to the same end: a flourishing student.
-With these aims, we have continued to offer our pupils a large range of subjects to study: 32 A level and Pre-U subjects with further AS and short courses available.
+With these aims, we continue to offer a broad range of subjects to study: 32 A level and Pre-U subjects with further AS and short courses available.
 Most pupils will study for three A level subjects in 6a but a significant minority study four; 6b students can choose three subjects plus an ‘E block’ EP/AS/GCSE, or four subjects, or four plus an ‘E block’ option.